 The school understands the need to keep child protection and safeguarding records securely.
 Safeguarding records are stored securely on the school's CPOMs system.
-Any paper records are kept in a locked filing cabinet in the Deputy Head Teacher's office.

 Staff cannot promise children confidentiality but must always act in the best interests of the child and share disclosures made by the child or others with the Designated Safeguarding Lead.
 All staff are aware that they have a professional responsibility to share information with other agencies in order to safeguard children.